 Once you have signed the financing contract, you have 2 days to cancel it, providing that you have not taken possession of the vehicle.
 This period begins when both you and the merchant are in possession of a copy of the contract.

-For a "high-cost" instalment sales contract (which has an annual credit rate of more than 22%), the applicable deadline is 10 days.
+For a "high-cost" instalment sales contract (which has an annual credit rate that exceeds the Bank of Canada's Bank Rate by 22 percentage points), the applicable deadline is 10 days.
 Refer to the page that deals with cancelling a high-cost credit contract for details.

 If you cancel your instalment sales contract within the prescribed deadline, the merchant may not send any information on this subject to credit assessment agents (businesses such as Equifax or TransUnion).
 Nor can the merchant send them any information concerning the amounts that can no longer be collected because you have cancelled the contract.

 Vehicles paid in cash or with a personal loan